telerik/xaml-docs/controls/radchartview/getting-started/data-point.md

 # Data Point

 The chart data points are defined by the __DataPoint__ class and more specifically its inheritors.
 The different chart series types work with different class that derives from DataPoint.
-Each class contains commons information about the data point, as its layout slot, the related view model, label, selection state, parent series and more.
+Each class contains common information about the data point - its layout slot, the related view model, label, selection state, parent series and more.

 The chart series expose a DataPoints collection where the data point objects are placed.
 For more information on this, see the [Getting Started]({%slug radchartview-introduction%}) and [Create Chart With Static Data]({%slug radchartview-populating-with-data-static-data%}) help articles.

-This article contains a brief information about each data point type and also a reference sheet showing what chart series type which DataPoint implementation uses.
+This article contains a brief information about the data point types and a reference sheet showing the DataPoint implementation used by each chart series.

-The __DataContext__ of most chart templates and styles, as ToolTipTemplate, DefaultVisualStyle, PointTemplate, etc., is an object of type __DataPoint__ which you can use to access the view model or other information related to the data point.
+The __DataContext__ of most chart templates and styles, as [ToolTipTemplate]({%slug radchartview-features-tooltip%}), [DefaultVisualStyle, PointTemplate]({%slug radchartview-styles-and-templates-customizing-cartesianchart-series%}), etc., is an object of type __DataPoint__ which you can use to access the view model or other information related to the data point.

 * [Series DataPoint Types](#series-datapoint-types)
 * [Sampling and DataItem](#sampling-and-dataitem)